A regulatory settlement agreement is not a negotiation. It is a surrender of your board’s governance autonomy.

 The 2026 Trend: From Financial Fines to Mandatory Governance Remediation

-Why Checkbox Compliance Leads to Regulatory Scrutiny
+Why Superficial Compliance Leads to Regulatory Scrutiny

 Mandatory Remediation: What Boards Must Prepare For